Free shipping for online orders of more than 69$, before taxes, within Canada.

 It is also a good oil to restore the ph and sebum, as much for the face as for the scalp.

-Vegetable oil obtained by cold pressing from seeds of pomegranates of India and from organic cultivation.
+Vegetable oil obtained by cold pressing from seeds of pomegranates from Greece and from organic cultivation.

 The pomegranate originated in the region extending from Iran to northern India, and has been cultivated since as early as the fifth millennium BC throughout the Mediterranean region.